Titans: Modern interpretations

 Some 19th- and 20th-century scholars, including Jane Ellen Harrison, have argued that an initiatory or shamanic ritual underlies the myth of the dismemberment and cannibalism of Dionysus by the Titans.
 Martin Litchfield West also asserts this in relation to shamanistic initiatory rites of early Greek religious practices.

 Etymology

-The etymology of Τiτᾶνες (Titanes) is uncertain.
+The etymology of Τιτᾶνες (Titanes) is uncertain.
 Hesiod in the Theogony gives a double etymology, deriving it from titaino [to strain] and tisis [vengeance], saying that Uranus gave them the name Titans: "in reproach, for he said that they strained and did presumptuously a fearful deed, and that vengeance for it would come afterwards".
 But modern scholars doubt Hesiod's etymology.

 Jane Ellen Harrison asserts that the word "Titan" comes from the Greek τίτανος, signifying white "earth, clay, or gypsum", and that the Titans were "white clay men", or men covered by white clay or gypsum dust in their rituals.